kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 For a recommended height and weight of the character, consult the following table and choose a number between those given for the appropriate size.

 {% include table-index.html index = "GEN4" %}

+Your size is also used to determine how much food you must eat each day.
+A complete day of food requires you to consume an amount of nutrition equal to your size.
+Failure to do so can cause you to start losing stamina.

 ### Innate Bonuses
 As the result of your Race, Traits, and Class, some of your skills and abilities will improve without having to spend XP.
 These Innate Bonuses are added at 1st level and again at each level increment noted.